-There are two Spanish courses for WELS 7-8th grade students (Spanish 1A and 1B).
+There are two Spanish courses for WELS/ELS 7-8th grade students (Spanish 1A and 1B).

 semester of a high school level Spanish 1 course, but spread across the entire school year.
 Spanish 1A will emphasize the vocabulary, grammar, and forms needed to read, write, speak, and understand basic Spanish for practical and contextual communication.